 - Demonstrate how to soak a strand of yarn in the glue and water mixture and then place onto Little White Arch.

 - Invite your child to create rainbow yarn art by dipping each strand of yarn in glue and placing it onto the paper.
 Allow them to choose their colors.
-They may want to be a rainbow like Little White Arch, or they may want to be all orange or blue.
+They may want to be a rainbow, like Little White Arch, or they may want to be all orange or blue.
 This project could be used as an art therapy tool by social workers and therapists.
-You may also enjoy Social-Emotional Development Games for Kids.
+You may also enjoy Social-Emotional Development Games for Kids and Feelings Books for Kids.

 - Use the wet rag to wipe up any glue drips before they dry.